KeithTanMing/Ames-Housing-Prediction/README.md

 B. Feature Engineering:

--Employing a mix of converting "quality" based features into numerical proxies, and dummy variables for categorical features.
+- Employing a mix of converting "quality" based features into numerical proxies, and dummy variables for categorical features.

 - Normalizing the dependent variable (Sale Price) to account for its skeweness and peakdness.